roseengineering/bluepps/README.md

 The ESP32 outputs the current time and date whenever a valid
 $GPRMC line is received.
 Using the host software below, this data is then converted back into a valid NMEA $GPRMC line.
-Both time and date must be sent before gpsd will recognize it as valid PPS data.

 ### Software